 He then coaches the parents to join in what the child is doing and get that gleam in the eye—which will happen if you are joining the child instead of trying to make the child join you.
 This is so important.
 Stop trying to make him or her join you!
 You must join the child!
 This is the developmental approach to supporting a child’s growth and progress.

-A SENSORY DIET is simply self-regulation work at the first functional emotional developmental capacity that will help your child to feel more at ease.
+A SENSORY DIET is simply self-regulation work at the first functional emotional developmental capacity that will help your child to feel more at ease throughout the day.

-All of these tools help us help our children feel at ease so they can attend to the world and only then can we begin to work on higher levels of engagement and interaction.
+All of these tools help us help our children feel at ease so they can attend to the world and so we can work on moving them up the developmental ladder with higher levels of engagement and interaction.
 You have to think about the need for regulation as the need for food or water or sleep.
 If you are hungry, thirsty, or tired, you will find it hard to be attentive to what you are doing.

 For children on the spectrum, their sensory issues will overwhelm them most of each and every day and cause them to use habits that help them stay regulated.